 There are a load of different varieties of moules-frites but I like to stick with tradition and go for a creamy white wine sauce with shallots and parsley.
 Yum!

-When it comes to packing in things to do in Brussels in a day, I always make sure this is on my list!
+When it comes to what to do in Brussels in a day, I always make sure this is on my list!

 8. Climb to the top of the Basilica of the Scared Heart